Flutterando/Clean-Dart/README_en.md

 # Introduction

-A clean architecture can define the future of your project, so we must study it constantly to know where and how to apply it.
+The architecture of your project may define it's future.
+Being so, it's our role to study constantly to know how to design a proper, clean architecture, and where to apply it.

-For this proposal, we will be based on the Clean Architecture layers proposed by Robert C. Martin in the book **“Clean Architecture: A Craftsman's Guide to Software Structure and Design”**.
+This proposal is based on Robert C. Martin's **“Clean Architecture: A Craftsman's Guide to Software Structure and Design”** principles and it's layers struct approach.

 # Clean Architecture layers

-** Robert C. Martin** concludes that a clean architecture must have at least 4 principal and independent layers to be “clean”, they are:
+**Robert C. Martin** states that, to be considered "clean", an architecture must have at least 4 main and independent layers.
+They are:

 1. Enterprise Business Rules
 2. Application Business Rules